Kartikey-V-Sawant/MyJavaSnippets/mycode/javastuff/myJavacodeSnippets/src/main/java/CodingToAnInterfaceExample/README.md

                                     in this interface.

-                                    1.String getFileName() : Initially We declared an String filename with null value.Since this method has no return type we will return the value of filename in the body of the method.Further we will use the filename.
+                                    1.String getFileName() : Initially We declared an String filename with null value.Since this method has no return type we will return the value of filename.

                                     2.void setFilename(string Filename) : This method takes Filename as parameter.In this Method body
                                     we have set value of FileName  by filename.This will help to get the filename from the user.